lrug/lrug.org/source/meetings/2023/february/index.html.md

 ## Afterwards

-Once we're done with the talks we'll leave Unboxed (after doing our best to help tidy up) and find a local pub for to eat, drink, and discuss the talks we've just heard.
+Once we're done with the talks we'll leave the venue (after doing our best to help tidy up) and find a local pub for to eat, drink, and discuss the talks we've just heard.